ludflu/i3h_response_by_variance/README.md

 Its intended to assist in the design of immune assay panels, by providing a structured way to find combinations of cell types, stimuli and reagent readouts that are most informative because they show a robust response and wide variance accross a patient population.

-### Immune Atlas Hackathon Team

-This work came out of the Immune Atlas Hackathon Team at the The Immune Health Hackathon 2025.
-Sponsored by:

-- The Colton Consortium
-- The Institute for Immunology and Immune Health (I3H)
-- Penn Institute for Biomedical Informatics

-### Team Members

-- Seljuq Haider
-- Kelvin Koser
-- Jen Shi
-- Jim Snavely
-- Kevin Wang
-- Charles Zheng

 ### Data Filtering

 - `filter_by_group(df, by_filter_columns)`: Filter dataframe rows matching specified column values